 Does that mean that a failure to continue to adhere to the terms of a Child Arrangements Order puts a parent in breach of the order?
 The warning included on most such orders is a stark one threatening the risk of imprisonment, fines or personal assets being seized.

 It should be enough to strike fear into the heart of any parent.
-However, the potential contradiction between the general government guidance/fear of spreading Covid-19 and the free transition of children around the country is already being addressed by the courts.
+However, the potential contradiction between the general government guidance/fear of spreading Covid-19 and the free transition of children around the country has been addressed by the courts.